Palm Beach County policing forum focused on campus security

-Wednesday's ninth and final "Forum on policing in Palm Beach County" was held at Palm Beach State College focused on law enforcement officers and security services on high school and post-secondary institutions campuses.
+Wednesday's ninth and final "Forum on Policing in Palm Beach County" was held at Palm Beach State College.
+It focused on law enforcement officers and security services on high school and post-secondary institutions campuses.

-Major Terry Moore with the School District of Palm Beach County, Deputy Chief Robin Griffin Kitzerow for Florida Atlantic University, and Delsa Bush with Palm Beach State College were in attendance.
+Maj.
+Terry Moore with the School District of Palm Beach County, Deputy Chief Robin Griffin Kitzerow for Florida Atlantic University and Delsa Bush with Palm Beach State College were in attendance.

 "Our security people understand that we are more a service-oriented organization than we are trying to be law enforcement," Bush said.

-"Dating violence, we do some of that not a lot of major crimes on campus," Deputy Chief Kitzerow said.
+"Dating violence, we do some of that.
+Not a lot of major crimes on campus," Kitzerow said.

 All three representatives agreed they do have arrests on campuses but not at a high frequency.
 The collective opinion is to keep kids in school and making sure resources are available.